perfanalytics/pose2sim/README.md

 Pose2Sim.augmenter()
 ```

-The .trc file should be located in pose-3d.
+The .trc file should be located in pose-3d folder.